xadvent/memory-card-game/README.md

 ## Project Overview
-The Memory Game is an interactive, browser-based game that challenges players to match pairs of cards.
+The Memory Game is an interactive, browser-based game that challenges players to select new cards in succession - ignoring prior choices.
 Designed to improve cognitive skills, it provides an interactive and visually appealing game experience suitable for all age groups.

 ## Key Features